glue-viz/glue/doc/python_guide/data_tutorial.rst

 :class:`~glue.core.component_id.ComponentID`.
 However, this is not necessarily a unique ID for each and every component -- instead, different components representing the same conceptual quantity can be given the same component ID.
-Component IDs are central to the linking framework
+Component IDs are central to the linking framework.

 When using the Glue application, the :class:`~glue.core.data.Data` objects are collected inside a :class:`~glue.core.data_collection.DataCollection`.